Vandals throw 4ft duck into river

 Ms Ward said: "We would like to thank everyone involved in the duck's rescue mission, including the two heroes who canoed to the rescue to get to him."

-Artist Jenny Leonard, who painted the duck as part of the Let's Go Quakers trail, said she was "gutted" the sculpture had been vandalised.
+Artist Jenny Leonard, who painted the duck as part of the Let's Go Quackers trail, said she was "gutted" the sculpture had been vandalised.

 She said: "I think these things are probably drunken dares and people perhaps don't realise the impact."